Curing Crabgrass in Your Marriage

 Marriage also has its discouraging moments once in a while.
 A little unwanted crabgrass.
-And sometimes we may just want to give up the good in order to get rid of the unwanted.
+And sometimes we may just want to give up the good to get rid of the unwanted.
 But the advice from the old man at the nursery still seems pertinent.
 Give it a little more attention, make a little more effort, and the good experiences will eventually crowd out the bad ones.
 It is simply where you want to focus your efforts and attention: on the lawn or on the crabgrass.

-In his book, “Your Marriage – Duel or Duet?”
+In his book “Your Marriage – Duel or Duet?”
 Louis H. Evans also emphasizes the importance of attention and work in marriage in the following poem: